 However, there is more to do!

-While waiting for the Resolution to be introduced for a vote in the House of representatives, we encourage you to keep reminding your elected officials about the issue and urging them to vote for the Resolution once it’s up for a vote.
+While waiting for the Resolution to be introduced for a vote in the Senate , we encourage you to keep reminding your elected officials about the issue and urging them to vote for the Resolution once it’s up for a vote.

 Please call and email the office of your elected officials today.
 Here are comprehensive instructions to follow and share with your network.

-Tell your representatives in the Congress that Ukrainian children must be returned home from the russian captivity, and those responsible for the abduction must be held accountable under International Law.
+Tell your representatives in the Congress that Ukrainian children must be returned home from russian captivity, and those responsible for the abduction must be held accountable under international law.
+Ask them to co-sponsor S.Res.
+236 and/or H.Res.
+564. If they have already done so, thank them!

 Early in the russian war on Ukraine, news about the illegal transfer of Ukrainian children from the occupied territories to russia surfaced and attracted the attention of the international community.
 Later in 2022, it became a known fact that russia had abducted thousands of Ukrainian Children.